zhengsophia/67960-RIViT/index.md

 Sinusoidal position encodings also add position encoding vectors to the token embeddings, but this vector is calculated based on a fixed sinusoidal function instead of learned during training.

-We implement the sinusoidal encodings as follows, based on the original Transformers paper [CITE]:
+We implement the sinusoidal encodings as follows, based on the original Transformers paper [^4]:

 $$
 PE_{(pos, i)} = \begin{cases}